EFTEC/ValidationOne/README.md

 ```

-## MessageList
+## Getting the messages

-MessageList is a list of containers of messages.
+**MessageList** is a list of containers of messages.
 It's aimed at convenience, so it features many methods to access the information in different ways.

 Messages are catalogued as follows